 All submissions must include:

 The submission platform will allow you to select the contribution type (talk, workshop, or paper).
+For papers, the full paper has to be submitted before the deadline – see the Papers section below for more information.

 Submission deadline: 30 April 2026